explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 ---

-<a id="orga3da51f"></a>
+<a id="org31dfdec"></a>

 # Typing Lessons 2: The Right-Hand Home Row Keys

 A good typing practice session will give you a chance to use all of the keys on the keyboard, including letters, numbers, and symbols.
 When you're first starting to learn touch typing, it's best to start out learning keys and keystrokes in smaller groups.
 That's why you should only take a typing test at this point if it focuses on a few letters rather than the entire keyboard.
 If you try to take a test using all of the keys, you may get discouraged, because your score on an average typing speed test will be fairly low.
-But if you go through all of these typing lessons in order, you will learn each group of keys before moving on to the next one, and you'll find that keyboarding online will be much easier.
+But if you go through all of these typing lessons in order, you will learn each group of keys before moving on to the next one, and you'll find that typing online will be much easier.

 If you were wondering in the last lesson why we skipped over the H key on the keyboard, it's because the H key is not one of the home base keys.
 Remember, the home base keys for your right hand are the J, K, L, and ; keys.
 Rest both your hands on the home row with your fingers in the correct position, and go through the typing test below to see if you can press the correct keys with the right fingers every time.
 Ready?